Family Lawyers Serving Coastal Georgia

 Savannah resident father with custody of his child Some of the most important decisions to be made during the divorce process involve children.
 It is one of the unfortunate facts that, when parents split, children are often the ones who are the most impacted.
 Because of this, it is the duty of family law courts in the State of Georgia to ensure that child custody orders always favor the best interests of the child.

-Family Law Attorneys for Child Custody in Savannah
+Experienced Family Law Attorneys for Child Custody in Savannah, GA

-The judge in Savannah GA will order a child custody evaluation.
-A professional evaluator will be brought in to further examine various aspects of the case and make a recommendation to the court.
-In addition to finding a parent unfit because of substance abuse or abuse or neglect towards a child, Savannah family court also consider the conduct of both parents during the marriage, and the impact of parental behavior on the child.
+The judge in Savannah, GA may order a child custody evaluation.
+A professional evaluator can be brought in to further examine various aspects of the case and make a recommendation to the court.
+In addition to finding a parent unfit because of substance abuse or abuse or neglect towards a child, Savannah family courts also consider the conduct of both parents during the marriage and the impact of parental behavior on the child.

 In Georgia, an unmarried father has no legal rights to his child unless he files a judicial petition for legitimation.
 The mother of a child born out of wedlock has all legal rights to custody of the children.